mrmyothet/AIE-F-B2/assignment/assignment-5/README.md

 ## The Objective

-Using **LLM-based coding / "Vibe Coding"**, your group will rapidly design, generate, and deploy a working prototype of a logistics tracking system.
+Using **"LLM-based coding / Vibe Coding"**, your group will rapidly design, generate, and deploy a working prototype of a logistics tracking system.
 You will not be writing every line of code from scratch; instead, you will architect the system, write effective prompts, manage AI outputs, and integrate the components into a cohesive application.

 ## Core Feature Requirements